vporton/carbon-flow/README.md

 It is useful to build a hieararchical system of authorities with the root in M- token.

+### Backward flow

+It is also useful to swap parent token back for its child tokens.

+First, we can't make this operation impossible because the DAO (or other entity) controlling a child token can "eat" parent tokens and mint according value of child tokens.

+So, the remaining issue is whether we should make impossible for a DAO to avoid swapping parents for childs.

+The answer is "no", it should be always possible.
+The reason is the following: If the parent token is a carbon credits token, then disabling its swapping for a child would somehow devalue carbon credits what is clearly bad for the environment.
+So we should make swapping always possible.

 ## Security measures

 Among the usual Ethereum security measures like making tokens "owned" by someone